The winged woman breaking free from stereotypes of Africa

 "Malaïka tells us that when we Africans rise - and yes, we are - it needs to be on our own terms."

-All photos by Laeïla Adjovi.
+All photos by Laeïla Adjovi and Loic Hoquet.

 More stories by Laeïla Adjovi: